skippyr/flamerial/README.md

 				<li>Recompile and install the source files:</li>
 				<pre><code>sudo make clean install</code></pre>
 			</ul>
+		<h3>Wallpapers</h3>
+			<p>I have separated some urls where you can download some wallpapers that goes well with Flamerial at <code>wallpapers/wallpapers.md</code>.
+Simply acess the source and download them.
+Like that, you can also support their respective authors.</p>
 	<h2>Issues And Contributions</h2>
 		<p>Learn how to report issues, questions and ideas and how to contribute to this project by reading its <a href="https://skippyr.github.io/materials/pages/contributions_guideline.html">contributions guideline</a>.</p>
 	<h2>License</h2>